microsoft/nni/docs/sklearn_example.md

 # Scikit-learn in NNI
 [Scikit-learn](https://github.com/scikit-learn/scikit-learn) is a pupular meachine learning tool for data mining and data analysis.
-It support many kinds of meachine learning models like LinearRegression, LogisticRegression, DecisionTree, SVM etc. How to make the use of scikit-learn more efficiency is a valuable topic.
+It supports many kinds of meachine learning models like LinearRegression, LogisticRegression, DecisionTree, SVM etc. How to make the use of scikit-learn more efficiency is a valuable topic.
 NNI supports many kinds of tuning algorithms to search the best models and/or hyper-parameters for scikit-learn, and support many kinds of environments like local machine, remote servers and cloud.

 ## 1. How to run the example.
 To start using NNI, you should install the nni package, and use the command line tool `nnictl` to start an experiment.
 For more information about installation and preparing for the environment,  please [refer](../../../docs/GetStarted.md).
-After you installed NNI, you could start the experiment from following commands:
+After you installed NNI, you could enter the corresponding folder and start the experiment using following commands:
 ```
-nnictl create --config config.yml
+nnictl create --config ./config.yml
 ```

 ## 2. Description of the example